 How would this move affect your finances?

 You will need to do plenty of research here.
 To begin with, compare prices and reviews of local movers to get an idea of the costs involved.
 Do you want a full service moving company to handle everything, or maybe just a moving truck and then hire moving labor?
 A full service company will send someone to assess your belongings and give you a quote, but be warned, a full service moving company is much more expensive that a DIY move.

 According to estimates provided by the American Moving & Storage Association in 2012, the average cost of an interstate move is about $5,630, based on an average weight of 7,100 pounds and distance of 1,200 miles.
 This information is already several years old, so the costs have likely climbed higher.

 Look into unexpected expenses, such as packing materials, insurance, disconnecting and restarting utilities, gasoline, meals, hotel stays, and possibly storage.
 Take a look at our moving guides to help reveal unplanned expenses, so you can prepare and budget for them.

-Decide what household items are worth keeping, or whether it’s more cost effective to downsize, selling some of your own grandmother’s antiques which have been gathering dust in the basement.
+Decide what household items are worth keeping, or whether it’s more cost-effective to downsize, selling some of your own grandmother’s antiques that have been gathering dust in the basement.
 If it’s just the two of you, this may be the stage in life where having less will free you up, both financially and emotionally.
 Having less “stuff” can make your move less expensive too.

 Moving to live near your grandchildren is no small decision.
 Your heart may already be a thousand miles away, but it’s even more important to weigh out the pros and cons before you leap into a new life.
 For some, a move is the right decision, but other times making smaller, less disruptive compromises, will make more sense for your life.